mehmettas/MVVM_firebase_realtime_family_tracker/README.md

   <h3 align="center">Kotlin & Firebase MVVM Realtime Family Locator App</h3>

   <p align="center">
-    Family members tracking application to practice the knowledge I learned on background services, live location tracking, firebase cloud firestore and implementing on google maps api by using recommended architecture compenents & design patterns.
+    Family members tracking application that I developed to practice the knowledge that I learned on the background services, live location tracking, firebase cloud firestore and implementing with google maps api by using recommended architecture compenents & design patterns.
     <br />
-    <a href="https://play.google.com/store/apps/details?id=com.mehmettas.cent">Download the Project</a>
+    <a href="">Download the Project</a>
     .
 </p>